Christmas in Jordan: A Personal Journey of Joy and Traditions

 We would play some card games, and then our Christmas tree was up by midnight on Christmas Eve!
 It stood brightly in our house until we took it down on January 7th!

 Each visit lasted about 15 minutes.
-People served a tray filled with Jordan almonds,ies, and small shots of flavored liquors in that chocolate, cook short time.
+People served a tray filled with Jordan almonds,ies, and small shots of flavored liquors in that chocolate, cooked a short time.
 I asked my cousin if this tradition was still ongoing, and it didn’t just end on Christmas Day.
 People spend three days visiting their family and friends to reconnect!

 There Was Always Time For Presents During Celebrations!